Indooroopilly State High School: Curriculum

 Like all other state high schools in Queensland, ISHS adheres to Australian curriculum standards set by the Australian Curriculum, Assessment and Reporting Authority (ACARA).
 Senior high school students may graduate with a Queensland Certificate of Education or an International Baccalaureate Diploma.
 Various VET courses are also offered.

-ISHS also offers some Programs of Excellence which are not available under the normal curriculum, including Spanish Immersion, Chinese Acceleration, and Maths and Engineering Acceleration.
+ISHS also offers some Programs of Excellence which are not available under standard curriculum, including Spanish Immersion, Chinese Acceleration, Music Acceleration and Maths and Engineering Acceleration.

 Culture

 Cultural practice is promoted by the school as a central part of the learning environment.
 The school has many celebrations and festivals throughout the school year, which include art exhibitions, concerts, dance productions, drama productions and a musical.
-One significant festival that is held every year is United Nations Day, where ISHS encourages its student body to celebrate their cultural or ethnic background, be it through the wearing of traditional national clothing or on stage performances.
+One significant festival that is held every year is United Nations Day, where ISHS encourages its student body to celebrate the diversity of the community's cultural or ethnic backgrounds, be it through the wearing of traditional national dress, or on stage performances.
 The celebrations are initiated with an opening ceremony, during which the Parade of Nations takes place.
-The parade consists of flag bearers and traditional dress costumes.
+The parade consists of flag bearers and traditional dress costumes and is usually summed up with a form of cultural dance.
 International food stalls also play a large part in these UN day celebrations.
 Overall, ISHS has a multicultural community with approximately 43% of the school's population being international students.

-Some special Assemblies are held at the MPH and all students and teachers must attend.
-Some include NAIDOC, ANZAC Day, Remembrance Day and most notably Mrs O'Reilley's farewell assembly as she retired after being principal for 20 years.
+Several major assemblies are held in the MPH and generally require whole-school attendance, these including NAIDOC Week, ANZAC Day and Remembrance Day.
+A whole-school assembly was summoned in 2022 to farewell Ms Lois O'Reilley, as she retired from her 20-year tenure as Executive Principal.
 Student clubs are prevalent, such as Indooroopilly Voices (the choir), SRC (Student Representative Council) and Writers' Society.

 2021 COVID Scare

 During the COVID-19 pandemic, a student at the school returned a positive test result to COVID-19.
 As the student had been attending the school for a two day period while infectious, an immediate closure of the school was required.
 The closure was to last a minimum of two days so a deep clean could be performed.
-The Queensland Department of Education had initially said they expected the school would re-open after the deep clean was performed, however this turned out to not be the case.
-The school was made a COVID-19 exposure site.
-This meant anyone who was at the school while the symptomatic student was in attendance would have to undertake a 14-day isolation period and undertake a COVID-19 Test.
-As most of the school was in attendance at the same time frame, the majority of the school and staff had to undertake a 14-day isolation period.
-During the 14-day isolation period the school switched over to online learning and implemented its online learning policy where students interacted with their teachers through Microsoft Teams, OneNote, Word and PowerPoint through their own laptops.
-Due to the high volume of people needed to be tested, the oval was turned into a temporary drive through COVID-19 Testing site for a short time.
+The Queensland Department of Education had initially said they expected the school would re-open after the deep clean was performed, however later backtracked, establishing the school as a COVID-19 exposure site.
+In light of this, all staff and students present at the site at the same time the symptomatic student was in attendance was required to self-isolate for a 14-day period and undertake a COVID-19 Test in accordance with state health policy.
+During this period the school switched over to online learning and implemented an online learning policy where students interacted with teachers through via digital platforms.
+Due to the high volume of people requiring testing, the school oval was converted into a temporary drive-through COVID-19 Testing site.